DannyArends/CalderaD/README.md

 Open the file PATHTOLDC/ldc-1.23.0/etc/ldc2.conf, where PATHTOLDC is where you installed LDC in step 1.

-To this file add the aarch64 compile target, make sure to change PATHTOSDK to the path of the Android NDK, and to change the PATHTOLDCLIB to the path of the LDC aarch64 library (step 2):
+To this file add the aarch64 compile target, make sure to change PATHTOSDK to the path of the Android Studio SDK&NDK, and to change the PATHTOLDCLIB to the path of the LDC aarch64 library (step 2):

 ```Gradle